Aprilistic/miniRT/README.md

 3. Cylinder

 ## How to run?
 (Works on macOS)
-Enter command 'make' in the cloned folder.
+Enter the command 'make' in the cloned folder.
 Then executable named 'miniRT' will appear.
-Run it with provided .rt file!
+Run it with the provided .rt file!
 './miniRT /rt/pyramid.rt'